hu•man traf•fick•ing

 What is Human Trafficking?

 Human trafficking is modern slavery – for purposes of sexual exploitation, forced labor or services, or organ trafficking.
-It is an evil that profits billions of dollars and enslaves millions of souls.
+It is a horrific trade that profits billions of dollars and enslaves millions of souls.

 Where does human trafficking occur?